SAP/ownid-developer-tutorial/src/server-sdk.md

 ## Development technology
-The server SDK is developed .NET Core 3.1.
+The server SDK is developed using .NET Core 3.1.

 ## Server configuration